1981 Indianapolis 500: Aftermath and lore

 Australians Vern Schuppan (3rd), Geoff Brabham (5th) and Dennis Firestone (10th) were the first trio of foreign drivers to finish in the top ten since British drivers Graham Hill, Jim Clark and Jackie Stewart finished 1st, 2nd, and 6th in 1966.
 Mario Andretti was born in Italy, but was both an Italian and U.S. citizen by that time.
 Young rookie Josele Garza, after leading 13 laps during the race, won the Rookie of the Year award.
 Two years later it would be revealed that Garza fibbed about his age, and was actually 19 years old on race day (rules at the time required drivers to be at least 21 years of age).
 By 1983, Garza was officially being credited as the youngest starting driver ever in Indy 500 history, a record he would hold until 2003.
 In 1996, the rules were changed to set the minimum driver age for the Indy 500 to 18 years of age.
 Drivers as young as 16 years of age have won races at the Speedway on the road course (added in 2000) or dirt track (added in 2018).
+The youngest race winner on the paved Speedway oval is Connor Zilisch, 19 years, 4 days old when he won the Shell 250 support race on Brickyard 400 weekend in July 2025.